caleb531/automata/docs/fa/class-dfa.md

 ## DFA.maximum_word_length(self)

 Returns the length of the longest word in the language represented by the DFA.
 In the case of infinite languages, `None` is returned.
+In the case of empty languages, `EmptyLanguageException` is raised.

 ```python
 dfa.maximum_word_length()